leixiaozhou/CDEFmethod/Dataset/HDR/README.md

 # Description
-292 pairs of images of HDR can be downloaded at this [https URL](https://cloud.189.cn/t/yymaUrmuiMny) (size = 398.16MB).
+292 pairs of images in HDR can be downloaded at this [https URL](https://cloud.189.cn/t/yymaUrmuiMny) (size = 398.16MB).

 The zip file contains two folders, the 'lowlight' folder and the 'Refimg' folder.